 How many models can I choose from?
-Apple offers two standard configuration MacBook Air models.
-They are identical except for the amount of storage.
+Apple offers two standard configuration models.

 What are the MacBook Air specifications?

-Here are the specifications for the $1,099 an $1,299 laptops.
+Here are the specifications for the laptops.
 These are the most current MacBook Air models.

 - 13.3-inch LED-backlit Retina display with a 2560x1600 resolution